Real-Time Operating Systems

 - Specification and verification of a simple RT system by means of UPPAAL tool.

-- Design and implementation of a simple RT application by means of the API from uC/OS-II, FreeRTOS, MQX and/or QNX/Neutrino, POSIX 1003.1b.
+- Implementation of a simple RT application by means of interfaces included in QNX/Neutrino, uC/OS-II and POSIX 1003.1b.

-- Introduction to Timestool and Cheddar tools for basic modeling and analysis of RT applications being described by a set of RT tasks with parameters.
+- Introduction to Timestool and Cheddar tools for design of RT applications based on RTOS.

 |Syllabus - others, projects and individual work of students:|